Dear reader of ADxS.org, please excuse the disruption.

 The symptoms of depression include depressed mood, loss of interest, reduced drive, reduced concentration and attention, self-esteem problems, feelings of guilt, negative future prospects, suicidal thoughts, sleep disorders and reduced appetite.
 Physical symptoms such as stomach problems, headaches and breathing problems can also occur.

-The degrees of severity and forms of depression include severe depression, mild chronic depression (dysphoria/dysthymia) and occasion-related depression such as PMS/PMDS, pregnancy depression and seasonal depression in the winter months.
+The severity levels and forms of depression include mild, moderate and severe depression, mild chronic depression (dysphoria/dysthymia) and occasion-related depression such as PMS/PMDS, pregnancy depression and seasonal depression in the winter months.

 As with ADHD, there are also different subtypes of depression, such as melancholic and atypical depression.
 Melancholic depression is characterized by an excessive endocrine stress response, while atypical depression is characterized by a flattened endocrine stress response.
 Around half of severely depressed patients have an elevated cortisol level.
 Burnout patients have a lower cortisol level.